claytongnoblit/derot-website/marketing/Social-Profiles-2026-07-26/DeRot-Social-Profiles-Kit-2026-07-26.md

 - **Avatar:** `derot_reddit_profile_256x256.png`
 - **Profile banner:** `derot_reddit_banner_1920x384.png`

-**About / bio** (182/200 chars):
+**About / bio** (166/200 chars):
 > DeRot — the calm-down app for the apps that wind you up.
-A 60-second nervous-system reset, built into Instagram, TikTok & Reddit.
-Physiology, not willpower.
+A 60-second calm reset, built into Instagram, TikTok & Reddit.
+No willpower needed.
 Coming to iOS — derot.org

 **Note:** Reddit is skeptical of anything that reads like a screen-time cop or an ad account.
-Post like a person before you post like a brand — comment in wellness/productivity subs first, and when you do post about DeRot, lean on the physiology angle (Stanford cyclic-sighing research) rather than the pitch.
+Post like a person before you post like a brand — comment in wellness/productivity subs first, and when you do post about DeRot, lean on the felt experience (calmer, shoulders drop, head clears) rather than the pitch.
 A raw "we built this" post in r/socialskills, r/nosurf, or r/productivity tends to land better than a promo-style one.

 ---